mui/toolpad/docs/data/toolpad/building-ui/canvas-and-inspector.md

 Building UI is as easy as dragging component from the library and dropping it on the canvas.

-Once you have a few components on the canvas you can easily tweak them by doing following actions:
+Once you have a few components on the canvas you can tweak them by doing following actions:

 <img src="/static/toolpad/docs/canvas-controls.png" width="600px" alt="Canvas controls" />